 The Chamber supports improving health care quality, access and affordability without imposing new mandates and/or taxes on business.
 Therefore, the Chamber opposes a single-payer government-run/public option or health care system with government mandates.

-The Chamber believes that employers drive innovation in health benefits and that market-driven health reforms are the best approach to reducing costs while promoting efficiency, wellness and quality of care.
+The Chamber believes that employers drive innovation in health benefits and that market-driven health reforms are the best approach to reducing costs while promoting market stability, efficiency, wellness and quality of care.

 For more information, please contact a member of our Government Relations staff.